SamuelDW/overton/STEPTHREEREADME.md

 Tasks are only taken after the next allowed time is past, so that no domain is hit before its minimum delay

-The scroll of rough thinking is attached in the docs folder
+The scroll of rough thinking is attached as `Overton Stage 3 diagram`